Skip to primary navigation Skip to content Skip to footer

 Hidden Craters Hike

-Their volcano tours include both famous destinations and off the beaten path spots that only insiders know.
+This volcano tours include both of the famous destinations and off the beaten path spots that only insiders know.
 Hawaii Forest & Trail interpretive volcano guides are responsive to your wishes and will provide a unique and informative tour experience.
-The guides they have are knowledgeable and passionate about sharing the island with you.
+Your guides are knowledgeable and passionate about sharing the island with you.

 What To Bring & Wear